Lawrence Wong: Foreign policy

-Wong made his first overseas visits as Prime Minister from 11 to 12 June 2024 where he made his introductory visits to Brunei and Malaysia as Prime Minister.
-Wong attended his first ASEAN Meeting as Prime Minister from 9 to 12 October and first Commonwealth Heads of Government Meeting from 23 to 26 October.
-Wong attended his first APEC and G20 Meetings as Prime Minister from 14 to 16 in Peru and 17 to 20 November in Brazil.
+Wong made his first overseas visits as prime minister from 11 to 12 June 2024 where he made his introductory visits to Brunei and Malaysia as prime minister.
+Wong attended his first ASEAN meeting as prime minister from 9 to 12 October in Laos and first Commonwealth Heads of Government Meeting from 23 to 26 October in Samoa.
+Wong attended his first Asia-Pacific Economic Cooperation and G20 meetings as prime minister from 14 to 16 in Peru and 17 to 20 November in Brazil, respectively.

+In July, he made a two-day visit to Timor-Leste, being the first Singaporean prime minister to have done so.
+He met with Timorese prime minister Xanana Gusmão, and they discussed improving relations between the countries.
+Wong stated that, from 2027 onwards, Singapore would open specific sectors to Timorese workers, such as construction, which Gusmão described as a "sign of confidence in Timorese people".
+Wong also reiterated support for Timor-Leste's accession into ASEAN.